The certificate focuses on knowledge enhancement in migration and mobilities research through interdisciplinary thinking and engagement.

-The certificate’s focus is knowledge enhancement in migration and mobilities research that is informed by multiple disciplines and grounded in interdisciplinarity.
 Students are required to take at least one course outside of their home departments to gain an understanding of different academic perspectives on migration studies.
-All students complete a core migration seminar that requires engagement with diverse and decolonizing methodologies in studying migration.
+All students must also complete a core migration seminar that exposes students to diverse scholarly frameworks and decolonizing approaches to migration research.

 Program requirements